openharmony/docs/en/application-dev/application-models/hop-cross-device-migration.md

    - Checking application compatibility: You can obtain the version number of the target application from **wantParam** and check the compatibility between the target application and the current application.

    - Making a migration decision: You can determine whether to support the migration based on the return value of **onContinue()**.
-For details about the return value, see [Available APIs](#available-apis).
+For details about the return values, see [Available APIs](#available-apis).

      The sample code is as follows: